The CMMO Model

 How to use it

-The Organisational Test helps make current contribution patterns more visible.
-It gives you a grounded starting point.
+The Organisational Test helps make current contribution patterns more visible by looking at both maturity level and contribution conditions.

 Work through the Mentor